 Choosing the Right Theme for Your Child

 Last month a dad emailed us in mild panic.
-He'd been staring at our theme selection page for twenty minutes, convinced he'd pick the wrong adventure for his daughter.
-"She loves dinosaurs AND space AND mermaids," he wrote.
+He'd been staring at our theme selection page for a while, convinced he'd pick the wrong adventure for his daughter.
+"She spends half her day in a homemade cape AND she's obsessed with elephants," he wrote.
 "How am I supposed to choose just one?"

 First of all: there are no wrong answers here.
 But after watching thousands of families create books, we've picked up some genuinely useful patterns about what works best for different kids.